 - Day v.
 Harris & Day v.
 Royal College of Music Ch.
 211 – instructed in respect of the estate of the composer Sir Malcolm Arnold about (inter alia) title to a large number of manuscripts held by the Royal College of Music

-Luke undertakes work in all areas of Chancery, particularly trusts, contentious probate, the administration of estates, the Inheritance (Provision for Family and Dependants) Act 1975 and proprietary estoppel.
-Many of Luke’s cases in the field of Art, Cultural and Personal Property may be characterised as Chancery matters or have a strong element of trusts and equity.
+Luke undertakes work in all areas of Chancery, particularly trusts, contentious probate, the administration of estates, the 1975 Act and proprietary estoppel.
+Many of Luke’s case in the field of Art, Cultural and Personal Property may be characterised as Chancery matters or have a strong element of trusts and equity.
 Relevant examples listed above in the Art, Cultural and Personal Property section are not repeated here.

-Other rent cases in the field of Chancery include:
+Other cases in the field of Chancery include:

 - A professional negligence claim – instructed by a charity in a professional negligence claim against solicitors in respect of the purchase by the charity of land which was ultimately unsuitable for the needs of the charity